WHAT IS GUM DISEASE?

 Gum disease (also called periodontal disease) is an infection of the tissues surrounding and supporting the teeth.
 It is a major cause of tooth loss in adults.
 Basically the bone supporting the roots of the teeth is destroyed and the tooth or teeth get loose over time.
 Because gum disease is usually painless, however, you may not know you have it.
 For this reason periodontal disease is very dangerous because it often goes undetected by the patient and untreated until a severe problem develops.
-That’s why routine cleanings and examination by your dentist are so important for early detection and treatment of problems before they get severe.
+That’s why routine cleanings and examinations by your Charlotte, NC dentist are so important for early detection and treatment of problems before they get severe.

 Gum disease is caused by plaque, a sticky film of bacteria that constantly forms on the teeth.
 These bacteria create toxins that can damage the gums and acids that attack the enamel of the teeth and cause “cavities” or “tooth decay”.
 Healthy gums are nice and coral pink, do not bleed at all when brushed or flossed.
 In the early stages of gum disease, called “gingivitis”, the gums can become red, swollen, and bleed easily.
 The good news is at this stage the disease is totally reversible and can usually be eliminated by effective oral hygiene (at least twice daily brushing and flossing).
 The bad news is, left untreated; the disease will progress to some amount of bone loss.
-In the more advanced stages of gum disease, called “periodontitis”, the gums and the bone that support the teeth can become seriously damaged.
+In the more advanced stages of gum disease, called “periodontitis”, the gums and bone that support the teeth can become seriously damaged.
 The teeth become loose over time, often without the patient’s awareness until the problem is severe.
 Because periodontitis is a slow chronic problem there is no acute pain episode to alert the patient to the problem until severe destruction has already occurred.
 The teeth become loose, can fall out, or often ultimately have to be removed by a dentist.
 Bone loss “periodontitis” around teeth is irreversible and can only be corrected with some type of surgery.

 - Gums that bleed when you brush your teeth